-Heart valve disease is a public health crisis that affects as many as 11 million Americans.
+Heart valve disease is a public health crisis that affects as many as 5 million Americans.
 It’s crucial that you recognize the risks and symptoms and seek treatment when necessary.

-Some symptoms aren't just a sign of aging
+Fact: some symptoms aren't just a sign of aging

 What is Heart Valve Disease?

 Healthy heart valves open and close to keep blood flowing through your heart in the right direction.
 Blood flow is important because blood carries oxygen and nutrients to all parts of your body.

 Heart valve disease occurs when the heart valves do not work properly.
 They may be too stiff and narrow to open fully, which is called stenosis.
 Or, the blood may be leaking backward through the heart valves, which is called regurgitation.
 This can lead to heart failure.